Dad Matters: The Reason You're Not Getting Pregnant Part II

 Emotional stress can interfere with certain hormones that are involved in sperm production.
 If the brain fails to release enough gonadotrophic-releasing hormone (GnRH) due to stress, a disruption in this hormone can lead to a lack of testosterone and diminished sperm production.
 Eliminating stress and other underlying issues from the father's life can bring GnRH and testosterone back to normal levels and increase the chances of successfully conceiving a baby.
 Removing stress will also influence the genetic traits passed on to a child, creating a healthier life for the child from the get-go.

-If you are struggling to get pregnant, the best way to achieve success is through proper testing and correcting the cause.
-Many of these causes are not only affecting your fertility but are also likely holding you back from leading a healthy life, which will impact the health and wellbeing of your future children (epigenetics).
-Fixing the "why" is always the best and healthiest solution.
-It’s time to start taking charge of your fertility, and functional medicine can help.
+If you’re struggling to get pregnant, the most effective path forward is identifying and addressing the root cause through proper testing and personalized support.
+Many of these underlying factors impact not only your fertility, but your overall health—and the future health of your children.
+Getting to the “why” is the most powerful and sustainable solution.
+It’s time to take charge of your fertility, and functional medicine can help.

 Go here to read Part I of this series.
 Stress The Real Reason You're Not Getting Pregnant